numaproj/numaflow/docs/user-guide/sources/sqs.md

 ### Custom Attributes

-When `messageAttributeNames` is configured, user-defined message attributes are propagated as **message metadata** under the `sqs` namespace.
+When `messageAttributeNames` is configured, user-defined message attributes are propagated as **user metadata** under the `sqs` namespace.
 These are accessible in UDFs via the metadata API.

+### Source Queue Origin

+Every message from an SQS source includes the queue it was read from as **system metadata** (not headers, not user metadata):

+- Group: `sqs`
+- Key: `queue_name`

+Transformers and map UDFs copy parent system metadata, so origin survives downstream.
+A user-defined sink can read the same group and key to write to a different database or destination.
+The builtin SQS sink does not use this field for its destination queue.

+The exact accessor depends on the SDK; the value lives in the `Datum`/request system metadata under group `sqs`, key `queue_name`.

 ### Example: Accessing SQS Attributes in a UDF